Southeast Australian foehn: Formation and characteristics

-Formation
+Mechanism

 Föhn wind illustration (Left [West]: windward side, Right [East]: leeward side).

-The southeast Australian foehn is distinguished by three criteria; surface winds which blow from the mountains' direction, a sharp rise in air temperature in the leeward side of the mountains, and an accompanying diminution in atmospheric moisture.

-As the moist air rises over the windward side of the ranges, it cools and condenses, enhancing the orographic lifting.
-The precipitation then gets rid of the moisture from the air mass on the lee side of the ranges, and the condensation raises the air temperature as it descends the lee slopes towards the coastal plain due to the adiabatic compression.
+The southeast Australian foehn is characterised by three principal features: surface winds blowing from the direction of the mountains, a marked increase in air temperature on the leeward side of the ranges, and an accompanying decrease in atmospheric moisture.
+As moist air ascends the windward slopes of the ranges, it cools and condenses, enhancing orographic lifting.
+Precipitation removes moisture from the air mass, while the release of latent heat during condensation contributes to warming.
+As the now drier air descends the lee slopes towards the coastal plain, it undergoes adiabatic compression and warms further.

-During these conditions, an orographic cloud band, or the Föhn wall, builds up along the ridgelines of the southeastern highlands due to condensation of moisture as the air ascends the windward slopes.
-Meanwhile, the Föhn arch, with its broad layer of altostratus cloud, shapes downwind of the mountains in the ascending component of a standing lee mountain wave.
-In weather maps, a band of clear air called the Föhn gap, which is over the downwind of the Great Dividing region, can be seen between the wall and arched cloud cover.
-This foehn wind can be referred to as thermodynamically driven.
+During these conditions, an orographic cloud band known as the Föhn wall develops along the ridgelines of the southeastern highlands as moisture condenses on the windward slopes.
+Downwind of the mountains, a Föhn arch, consisting of a broad layer of altostratus cloud, forms within the ascending branch of a standing lee mountain wave.
+On weather maps, a band of clear air known as the Föhn gap can often be observed between the cloud wall and the arched cloud cover on the lee side of the Great Dividing Range.
+This type of foehn event is considered thermodynamically driven.

-The existence of topographically induced atmospheric waves in connection with foehn occurrence has been indicated, which develop with the descent of upper-level air above of the ridgetop and pass into the lee of the ranges as broad-scale, vertically supporting gravity waves.
-The wind shears and the strength of the downslope motion manifested in the model examination also point that the onslaught of foehn conditions results in increased turbulence near the surface, evident in the gusty conditions observed at the lee stations.
-In addition to the foehn winds, the same westerly winds also ward off the cooling sea breezes that arrive from the northeast, thereby preventing them from developing in the eastern seaboard.
+Studies have identified topographically induced atmospheric waves associated with foehn development.
+These form as upper-level air descends over the mountain crest and propagates into the lee as large-scale, vertically propagating gravity waves.
+Model simulations indicate that strong downslope motion and enhanced wind shear contribute to increased turbulence near the surface, consistent with the gusty conditions frequently observed at lee-side stations.
+In addition to generating foehn winds, the prevailing westerlies can suppress the development of cooling sea breezes from the northeast, preventing them from penetrating inland across parts of the eastern seaboard.

-A vertically propagating gravity wave over the affected region exists.
-The descending motion over the coastal escarpment is stronger than that over the primary range and is connected with more powerful shear.
-The downslope winds tend to be strong, particularly near the lee's surface of the coastal escarpment.
-Smaller-scale, trapped lee waves over the affected region exist, and their incidence, together with the strong wind shears, signal significant turbulence throughout the boundary layer, which is concordant with the heavy gusty surface winds registered on the leeside.
-At nighttime, the foehn effect subsides due to a mountain breeze – This is when denser cool air flows down the mountain slopes to settle on the downwind side, giving way to significant nighttime cooling and likewise a high diurnal range.
+Descending motion over the coastal escarpment is typically stronger than over the main range and is associated with more pronounced wind shear.
+As a result, downslope winds are often strongest near the surface on the lee side of the escarpment.
+Smaller-scale trapped lee waves may also develop, and their occurrence, combined with strong wind shear, can generate substantial turbulence throughout the boundary layer, contributing to the intense gustiness observed at the surface.
+At night, the foehn effect generally weakens as a mountain breeze develops.
+During this process, cooler, denser air flows downslope and accumulates on the lee side of the ranges, promoting significant night-time cooling and a large diurnal temperature range.